An overview on deep learning-based approximation methods for partial differential equations: Conclusion

 \section{Conclusion}

-In this article we laid out some recent developments in the research on designing and analyzing approximation algorithms for high-dimensional PDEs.
+In recent years, deep learning has become a powerful tool for approximating solutions of PDEs, especially in high dimensions.
+In this article we have focused on describing a selection of deep learning-based approximation methods for high-dimensional PDEs from the literature.
+We also briefly reviewed the wider field as well as selected other Monte Carlo methods for approximating solutions of high-dimensional PDEs.

 We believe that these developments pave the way to an exciting future for this area of research.
 The tools surveyed here open the door to finding solutions for a range of practically relevant problems that were inaccessible until quite recently.
-Notably, it has suddenly become feasible to find approximative solutions to semilinear PDEs in 1000 or 10\,000 space dimensions (cf., e.g., \cite{becker2020arxiv2005,BeckBeckerCheridito2019}), a problem that until a few years ago had to be considered completely out of reach.
-On the one hand, this could lead to dramatic new approaches in applications, e.g., concerning optimal control problems, concerning nonlinear filtering problems, concerning the approximative pricing of products, and concerning the modelling of complex systems in physics and biology (see \cref{sec:intro}).
-On the other hand, the developments layed out here open up new paths of research.
+Notably, it has suddenly become feasible to find approximate solutions to semilinear PDEs in 1000 or 10\,000 space dimensions (cf., e.g., \cite{becker2020numerical,beck2021deep} and \cref{sec:simulations} above), a problem that until a few years ago had to be considered completely out of reach.
+In our own subjective view, this could, on the one hand, lead to dramatic new approaches in applications, e.g., concerning optimal control problems, concerning nonlinear filtering problems, concerning the approximative pricing of products, and concerning the modelling of complex systems in physics and biology (see \cref{sec:intro}).
+On the other hand, the developments laid out here open up new paths of research.
 Firstly, the advances reviewed here will likely spawn new approximation methods for high-dimensional PDEs, which will, secondly, demand rigorous mathematical analyses of their approximative capabilities.
 In particular, though the results surveyed in \cref{sec:theoretical} provide a start to the mathematical analysis of deep learning-based approximation methods for PDEs, there is still a long way to go towards a full mathematical theory.
 And thirdly, the results surveyed here might have ramifications for a regularity theory for high-dimensional PDEs, where higher regularity does not correspond to higher smoothness properties of the involved functions but where higher regularity corresponds to better approximability properties of the involved functions in high dimensions (cf.\ Beneventano et al.~\cite[Section~3]{beneventano2020highdimensional}).